 There are many important things in life.

 Your family and friends.
 A hobby perhaps.
 Working out and staying healthy.
-Reading, learning and growing as a person.
+The most important relationship in your life.
+And reading, learning and growing as a person.

 But finding the time for what is most important in life is not always easy.
 It sometimes feels like there aren’t enough hours in the day.

-But even if it may not feel like it, there are often ways to improve how you use your time.
+But even if it may not feel like it, there are often ways to improve how you use your attention and your time.
 This week I’d like to share 6 of the best questions I have found for doing just that and for shaking yourself out of a rut.

 1. What are the top 3 most important priorities in my life right now?